Methods to investigate protein–protein interactions: Biophysical and theoretical methods

 switchSENSE is a technology based on DNA nanolevers on a chip surface.
 A fluorescent dye as well as the unlabeled ligand are attached to this nanolever.
 Upon binding of an analyte to the ligand, the real-time kinetic rates (k_{on}, k_{off}) can be measured as changes in fluorescence intensity and the K_{d} can be derived.
 This method can be used to investigate protein-protein interactions, as well as to investigate modulators of protein-protein interactions by assessing ternary complex formation.
 An example for such modulators are PROTACs, which are investigated for their therapeutic potential in cancer therapy.
 Another example for such ternary interactions are bispecific antibodies binding to their two distinct antigens. switchSENSE can additionally be utilized to detect conformational changes induced by ligands binding to a target protein.

 Genetic methods

-The yeast two-hybrid and bacterial two-hybrid screen investigate the interaction between artificial fusion proteins.
-They do not require isolation of proteins but rather use transformation to express proteins in bacteria or yeast.
+The yeast two-hybrid and bacterial two-hybrid assays investigate interactions between artificial fusion proteins.
+They do not require isolation of proteins but rather use transformation to express proteins in yeast or bacteria, respectively.
 The cells are designed in a way that an interaction activates the transcription of a reporter gene or a reporter enzyme.
+These methods allow easy screening of interactions and libraries with high throughput (see two-hybrid screening).